Sun-Young-Park/Election-Analytics/posts/01-Intro.md

 For example, winning 22 million votes in California (a state with 25 million voting-age citizens) is impressive but unnecessary to beat your opponent and win its 55 electoral votes (`EV`).
 Instead, it would be better if a candidate just won a slim majority of 12.5 million votes in California (`55 EV`), a slim majority of 5 million votes in Pennsylvannia (`20 EV`), and a slim majority of 4.5 million votes in North Carolina (`15 EV`).
 That's the same 22 million votes, but in one scenario a candidate wins `55 EV` while in the other a candidate wins `90 EV`.
 Whoa!

 This is an illustration of the distortions of a *winner-takes-all* electoral system where slim majorities in just a few moderately large states (which promise substantial EVs!) translate to huge electoral gains.
-Empirically, it ends up that electoral college vote margins [are more dramatic](https://www.pewresearch.org/fact-tank/2016/12/20/why-electoral-college-landslides-are-easier-to-win-than-popular-vote-ones/) than popular vote margins.
+Empirically, it ends up that electoral college vote margins [are more dramatic](https://www.pewresearch.org/fact-tank/2016/12/20/why-electoral-college-landslides-are-easier-to-win-than-popular-vote-ones/) (Desilver 2016) than popular vote margins.
 This is why presidential candidates tend to (mostly) focus their resources on moderately large swing states where they can win by a slim majority rather than firing up the base or purusing lost causes.

 Below we can see which states vote blue/red and how consistently so.
 In section, we will produce more nuanced versions of these maps that highlight ''swinginess'' of various states.

 ![](../figures/PV_states_historical.png)

 **Prediction: using past election returns.** Noting from the first figure the general competitiveness of elections, we might infer that the best way to predict this year's election in each state is looking at the two *most recent* electoral cycles.
-This is the simple but central engine of the [Helmut Norpath electoral cycle model](https://pollyvote.com/en/naive/electoral-cycle-model/).
+This is the simple but central engine of the [Helmut Norpath electoral cycle model](https://pollyvote.com/en/naive/electoral-cycle-model/) (Norpoth 2014).
 I will predict 2020 election state-by-state election outcomes, for each state `i` using a simplified version of this model by taking a weighted average of the past two election popular vote returns:

 ```
 presvoteshare2020_i = (presvoteshare2016_i x 0.75) + (presvoteshare2012_i x 0.25)